Armourer: Ireland

 Irish Army armourers are the technicians who are responsible for the inspection, maintenance, and repair of all service weapons.
 These include rifles, light machine guns, pistols, recoilless weapons, heavy machine guns, mortars, and associated equipment, including APC turrets, field kitchens.

 Personal battle equipment such as helmet, webbing, and respirator also fall within their responsibilities.

-Their training takes a minimum of four years, where for the first three years they serve an apprenticeship to qualify as a fitter/turner and their final year is training within the ordnance school to become armourers.
-Following a minimum of 5 years of mechanical work experience within an ordnance unit and reaching NCO rank they can be selected then go onto further training to become what is known as an Armament Artificer or AA, this training takes a minimum of 5 months.
+Their training takes a minimum of four years, where for the first three years they serve an apprenticeship to qualify as a fitter/turner, and their final year is training within the ordnance school to become armourers.
+Following a minimum of 5 years of mechanical work experience within an ordnance unit and reaching NCO rank, they can be selected then go onto further training to become what is known as an Armament Artificer (AA)—this training takes a minimum of 5 months.

-An Artificer is responsible for advanced maintenance and service inspection of heavy caliber weapons (Artillery, Anti-aircraft, Cavalry main armament, shipborne weapons).
+An Artificer is responsible for advanced maintenance and service inspection of heavy caliber weapons (artillery, anti-aircraft, cavalry main armament, shipborne weapons).

 They are part of the Ordnance Corps, which is the only corps of the Irish Army which due to the technical expertise and training required of its members, does not have an Irish reserve force subsidiarity.

-Individual line soldiers within an army infantry battalion are responsible for daily cleaning of their individual weapons, both the armourers and artificers (also known by their unofficial title of "tiffies") maintain both internal and external components and structural integrity of all components of the weapon system by periodical inspection and gauging.
+Individual line soldiers within an army infantry battalion are responsible for daily cleaning of their individual weapons; both armourers and artificers (also known by their unofficial title of "tiffies") maintain internal and external components and structural integrity of all components of the weapon system by periodical inspection and gauging.

-Sighting, missile and robotic systems are maintained by technicians known as armament artificers instrument or AAI.
+Sighting, missile and robotic systems are maintained by technicians known as Armament Artificers Instrument (AAI).
 These technicians also serve a four-year apprenticeship and qualify as electrical science engineers.

 Weapons that do not pass the armourers' or artificers' inspection are withdrawn from service to be repaired or destroyed.
 Ordnance personnel are expected to be proficient soldiers and will receive the same amount of training as line soldiers.

-They are on occasion expected to participate fully in ceremonial and operational duties and their rank structure is determined by the branch of the military they serve in for example Army- Private, Corporal, and so on.
+They are on occasion expected to participate fully in ceremonial and operational duties, and their rank structure is determined by the branch of the military they serve in, for example: Army- Private, Corporal, and so on.

 Australia

-In a response to the disastrous unloading of the Idomeneus ship in January 1943 — where a wharf labourer died and many others were badly gassed by mustard gas leaking from a drum — the Royal Australian Air Force created a specialist unit, the Chemical Warfare Armourers.
+In response to the disastrous unloading of the Idomeneus ship in January 1943—where a wharf labourer died and many others were badly gassed by mustard gas leaking from a drum—, the Royal Australian Air Force created a specialist unit: the Chemical Warfare Armourers.
 Their role was to handle, maintain and move upwards of 1,000,000 chemical weapons imported into Australia to counter a possible Japanese threat.